manpaco/imagect/docs/imagemagick6-msys2.md

 The ImageMagick repository provides a compilation guide, but under MSYS2 differs a bit.

+The environment variable ``MINGW_PREFIX`` stores the filesystem prefix of the running subsystem.

 ## Steps

 Download a tarball from Legacy ImageMagick repository and unpack it: